Last Updated on July 24, 2021 by Ope Quadri

 Knowing full well that it was his opportunity, Abacha executed a palace coup against Shonekan.

-In the announcement that followed, Late Sanni Abacha in nationwide broadcast said:
+In the announcement that followed, Late Sanni Abacha in a nationwide broadcast said:

 …consequently, the following decision comes to immediate effect.
 The Interim National Government is hereby dissolved.
 The national and state assemblies are also dissolved.